tchajed/sys-verif-fa25/docs/notes/ownership.md

 2. Use the different slice permissions to specify functions.
 3. Read and write specifications with fractional permissions.

-Theme for today: ownership in Go and in GooseLang
+Theme for today: ownership in Go, as implemented by Goose

 ---